MathieuNls/bianca/bianca.md

 \input{tex/clusters}

-## Building a database of defect-commits and fix-commits {#sub:golden}
+## Building a Database of Defect-Commits and Fix-Commits for Performances Evaluation {#sub:golden}

-\comment{Emad}{There is a lot of repetition here about commit-guru from section 3B.
-I say remove the commmit-guru text and just say as discussed earlier in section 3B}

-\comment{wahab}{I propose to change to the text to what follows}
+To build the database against which we will compare the performances of BIANCA, we use the same process as discussed in Section \ref{sec:offline}.
-As discussed in Section 3.B, we used Commit-guru to retrieve the complete history of each project and label commits as defect-commits if they appear to be linked to a closed issue.
-The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [REF TSE].
+We used Commit-guru to retrieve the complete history of each project and label commits as defect-commits if they appear to be linked to a closed issue.
+The process used by Commit-guru to identify commits that introduce a defect is simple and reliable in terms of accuracy and computation time [@Kamei2013].
 We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.
 Each time BIANCA classifies a commit as _risky_, we can  check if the _risky_ commit is in the database of defect-introducing commits.
 The same evaluation process is used by related studies  [@ElEmam2001; @Lee2011a; @Bhattacharya2011; @Kpodjedo2010].
+The difference between this *golden* database and the database described in Section \ref{sec:offline} is that, we this one, we unwind the whole history instead of building the history as it happens.

 ## Process of comparing new commits {#sec:newcommits}